 Exploring the IoT attack surface

-A business’s attack surface is the sum of vulnerabilities that are currently present on their network, both physical and digital.
-This can be vulnerabilities from within their endpoint devices (computers, tablets) or from the software and hardware used to conduct business.
-While each device is typically protected through a security software, they are still apt to a series of added threats and vulnerabilities through their connection to the IoT.
+A business’s attack surface is the sum of vulnerabilities that are currently present on its network, both physical and digital.
+This can be vulnerabilities from within endpoint devices (computers, tablets, etc.) or from the software and hardware used to conduct business.
+While each device is typically protected through security software, they are still apt to a series of added threats and vulnerabilities through their connection to the IoT.
 The Open Web Application Security Project (OWASP) provides a broad consensus of the current threats and vulnerabilities within the surfaces, which we have condensed into 3 main categories to outline.

 Devices inevitably have vulnerabilities embedded within their memory systems, physical and web interface, network services, and firmware.
 This allows hackers to easily exploit systems within the devices’ outdated components and insecure default settings with update mechanisms.
 When managing vulnerabilities throughout your network’s devices, continuous monitoring is essential.